 When done right, several techniques are combined into a comprehensive treatment plan with the aim of achieving pain reduction and the restoration of a full range of motion.

-White Pine Health offers a full range of physiotherapy and rehabilitation services in the Brampton area.
+White Pine Health offers a full range of services in rehabilitation and physiotherapy in Brampton and the surrounding area area.
 Committed to patient-centred treatments, we don’t cut corners.
 We approach every patient’s unique conditions with a specialized treatment plan intended to relieve pain and restore you to optimum health.

 White Pine Health also offers virtual physiotherapy sessions, so that you can receive the care you need right from the comfort of your own home.
 Contact us to book a free 20-minute video session today!